Below are some of the most frequently asked questions about wills and leaving a gift in your will.

 Writing a will may not be as expensive as you might think and it’s the only way to be as certain as possible that your wishes will be carried out.
 Solicitors can provide estimates on request, but the cost will depend on how complex your affairs are.

 We know you love animals, and one of the best ways to help animals is to leave an unrestricted gift to World Animal Protection in your will.
 That way you can be sure your gift will always go to the animals who are most in need.
-If you’re considering leaving a gift to World Animal Protection and would like more info on a specific program or area, please contact Jo Meredith – see contact details above.
+If you’re considering leaving a gift to World Animal Protection and would like more info on a specific program or area, please contact Emma Larkin – see contact details above.

 There are three main types of gifts you can leave to World Animal Protection: